mikecann/mikecann.co.uk/public/posts/strato-and-the-customer-support-circle-of-doom/post.md

 So after some email jousting back and forth and some experimentation with STRATO's non-functioning recovery console I get the following reply:

-> <div>
 >
 > Dear Mr. Cann,
 >
 > Thank you very much for your enquiry to which I am glad to respond.
 >
-> </div>
 >
 > I have taken your server out of the recovery mode for you .**You server could also be slow as it is affected my some major maintenance**
 >
 > **that is also going on at the moment on our windows servers, which could be causing your server to run slow at the moment  , I cannot give you a time frame when this will be completed as i do not have one myself.**
 >
-> <div>Your opinion about our Customer Service is very important to us!
+> Your opinion about our Customer Service is very important to us!
 Please take some time for our questionnaire - so we can respond even better to your needs in the future.
-The completion of the form takes only about 3 minutes.</div>
+The completion of the form takes only about 3 minutes.
 >
-> Link to the rating system: [https://www.strato-mailcenter.<wbr>com/quality?ident=bd391e7c-<wbr>39a316-13f846-44189a-8050db</wbr></wbr>](https://www.strato-mailcenter.com/quality?ident=bd391e7c-39a316-13f846-44189a-8050db)
+> Link to the rating system: [https://www.strato-mailcenter.com/quality?ident=bd391e7c-39a316-13f846-44189a-8050db](https://www.strato-mailcenter.com/quality?ident=bd391e7c-39a316-13f846-44189a-8050db)
 >
-> <div>With kind regards from xxxx xxxx
+> With kind regards from xxxx xxxx
 >
-> STRATO Customer Care</div>
+> STRATO Customer Care
 > (Bold added by me)

 Okay...
 I thought to myself...
 I have just been led round the houses for two days emailing back and forth when only just now they tell me they are having some major maintenance issues, why not tell me that from the start?
 In fact, more to the point,  why are you performing maintenance, without telling me, that has taken my box down for a week?